 Each course has a course syllabus.
 The syllabus provides information about the entry requirements, learning outcomes, content, instruction and assessment.
 Syllabi are approved by the faculty or department offering the course and are subject to change from semester to semester.
 Reading lists are appended to each syllabus.

-- Bayesian Statistics and Data Analysis (7.5 c)
+- Bayesian Statistics and Data Analysis (7.5 credits)

 There is also an opportunity to take a one-year Master's degree.
 In that case, a 15 credit Master's thesis is written during the second semester.